nawabahmadreshi/documentation/pages/features/journeys.md

 Journeys is a huge leap forward in the functionality of the Branch platform.
 It allows you to design a mobile web banner, interstitial or call to action which will route the user to the App/Play Store when clicked.
 You can create advanced targeting rules to limit who and when the mobile web experience shows to optimally drive the right users to your app, then measure the performance of every flow.

+{% protip %}
+Journeys is a premium feature with a 14 day free trial period.
+You can find out more about the pricing [here](https://branch.io/pricing).
+{% endprotip %}

 {% image src='/img/pages/features/journeys/journeys-intro.png' full center alt='Journeys intro' %}

 {% getstarted title="Get started with Journeys" %}{% endgetstarted %}

 {% elsif page.guide %}

-All configuration, aside from the one time setup, can be done from the [Journeys tab](http://dashboard.branch.io/journeys) on the Branch dashboard.
-Note that Journeys is a premium feature, although we let you try it out for 14 days free.
-You can find out more about the pricing [here](https://branch.io/pricing).
+All configuration, aside from the one time setup, is done from the [Journeys tab](http://dashboard.branch.io/journeys) on the Branch dashboard.

 ## Prequisite: Install the Web SDK